 Rebuild MBR with MiniTool Partition Wizard

-This partition magic owns five editions, including Free Edition, Professional Edition, Server Edition, Enterprise Edition and Technician Edition.
-Besides, this tool has "Bootable Media" feature which is available when there is no operating system or your OS fails to boot.
-Here in this post, MiniTool Partition Wizard Professional Edition is a good choice in Windows 10, which supports such a feature to enable you to rebuild MBR when error no such partition in Windows 10 issue occurs.
+In addition, this tool has the Bootable Media feature which is used when there is no operating system or your OS fails to boot.
+MiniTool Partition Wizard Professional Edition is a good choice on Windows 10 because it supports such a feature which enables you to rebuild MBR when encountering the error no such partition in Windows 10.

 Step 1: After booting your computer, you will enter the following interface.
-Click "Partition Wizard" to launch this tool.
+Click Partition Wizard to launch this tool.

-Step 2: Then you will enter into the main interface of MiniTool Partition Wizard.
-Please select the target disk within Windows 10 operating system, and then click "Rebuild MBR" feature from "Check Disk" menu.
+Step 2: Once you enter the main interface of MiniTool Partition Wizard, please select the target disk on the Windows 10 operating system, and click Rebuild MBR feature from the Check Disk menu.

 With MiniTool Partition Wizard Professional Edition, you can easily rebuild MBR.
 After restarting your PC, the error no such partition can be fixed.